egbakou/reedsolomon/README.md

 This is a .NET Standard 2.1 port of the [JavaReedSolomon](https://github.com/Backblaze/JavaReedSolomon) library released by [Backblaze](http://backblaze.com/), without additional optimizations.

 ## What is Reed-Solomon?
+Reed-Solomon Erasure Coding is a method of data protection that uses a specific type of error-correcting code.
+It is designed to provide protection against data loss in case of failures or errors.
+It works by dividing data into smaller blocks and then encoding each block with extra information.
+This extra information allows the system to reconstruct the original data even if some of the blocks are lost or corrupted.
+Reed-Solomon Erasure Coding is commonly used in object storage systems, distributed file systems, and other types of storage systems where data durability and reliability are important.

 Here is a well-explained article about the topic by [Backblaze](http://backblaze.com/) : https://www.backblaze.com/blog/reed-solomon/